 Option 1: Cast Your Anxieties Aside & Be Brave

 The first is to just cast all the anxieties aside and do it without thinking or preparing.
-Whilst this is not always the recommended approach sometimes it is necessary and the person who takes this approach comes to wonder why the wasted so much time worrying about something that wasn’t that bad or painful after all.
+Whilst this is not always the recommended approach, sometimes it is necessary.
+The person who takes this approach comes to wonder why the wasted so much time worrying about something that wasn’t that bad or painful after all.